nl-design-system/theme-wizard/packages/theme-wizard-app/src/lib/color-scale-generator/README.md

   profile: 'accent',
   anchor: 'auto',
 }).data;
-// the seed's exact L, C and H appear verbatim at one token (here: border-active)
+// the seed's exact L, C and H appear verbatim at whichever token anchor: 'auto' picks

 // ...or pin it to a specific token yourself: const pinned = generateScale('#7C3AED', {